michaelnowotny/cocos/README.md

 ### Packaged examples:

-1. Computing Pi via Monte Carlo
+1. Estimating Pi via Monte Carlo
 2. Option Pricing in a Stochastic Volatility Model
+3. Numeric evaluation of SymPy array expressions on the GPU

 ### Estimating Pi via Monte-Carlo

 The following code estimates Pi via Monte-Carlo simulation.
 Since Cocos offers a NumPy-like API, the same code works on the both the GPU and the CPU via NumPy.

 <pre>    import time
     import cocos.device as cd